techidaily/site-win11-tips/source/_posts/addressing-downloading-errors-in-microsoft-store.md

  If the issue is being caused because of problems with Microsoft Store, then there are several other generic fixes you can try to fix the problem.

- To check if this is the case in your situation, we suggest trying out the fixes mentioned in our guide on[fixing Microsoft Store-related problems](https://www.makeuseof.com/tag/5-tips-fix-windows-store-app-issues-windows-10/) in Windows.
+ To check if this is the case in your situation, we suggest trying out the fixes mentioned in our guide on [fixing Microsoft Store-related problems](https://www.makeuseof.com/tag/5-tips-fix-windows-store-app-issues-windows-10/) in Windows.

 ## Install and Update Games Again on the Microsoft Store